 When we shift our focus from the physical and temporal world to the spiritual, we can perceive reality differently, in a more holistic way.
 When we enter the transcendent realm of consciousness, we can experience this energy.

 Everything is in a constant state of change; our health increases and decreases.
-Our finances and relationships change; everything in life is continually evolving in energy and value.
+Our finances and relationships change; life is continually evolving in energy and value.
 To grasp the “spiritual meaning of ebb and flow,” we must learn to recognize these changes.
 It’s crucial to maintain the positive flow of energy and remove anything blocking it.

 The Spiritual Meaning of Ebb and Flow